gcanti/gcanti.github.io/_drafts/2014-10-23-understanding-react-reimplementing-it-part-1.md

 > [@Vjeux](https://twitter.com/Vjeux)

-So the roots of React dive into the **plain old request / response cycle** between client and server (further referred to as `ReqRes`).
+So the roots of React dive into the **plain old request / response cycle** between client and server (further referred to as ReqRes).
-Now I see why React components can be easily rendered server side: it's not a plus or a second thought, server side rendering belongs to its DNA!
+Now I see why React can be easily rendered server side: it's not a plus or a second thought, server side rendering belongs to its DNA!

 ## Implementing a virtual DOM